-The LCR at 31 December 2018 was 219% (31 December 2017: 154%).
+The LCR at 31 December 2019 was 229% (31 December 2018: 219%).
+This is well in excess of the minimum regulatory requirements of 100%.

 9.1.
 Business conduct risk

 Business conduct risk is the risk that The Nottingham does not conduct its business activities in a clear, transparent and fair manner.
 The Nottingham must ensure it complies with the FCA's Principles of Business (PRIN).